 - We designed nearly 150 upgrades, so you now have a real craft system that will be interesting through the whole duration of the game.

 - BONUS: it gives the player a sense of progression, since buildings improve over time.

 DRAWBACK: it’s a nightmare to balance, but we signed for it 😉

 BONUS x2: Our artists are crazy, so we didn’t stop at that.
 Almost every upgrade you’ll craft (almost…) in the camp will be visible on the building… Yes… 150 little variations in total.

 Don’t feed them after midnight.

 Not upgraded / Fully upgraded Cooking Pot

-That’s it for today, but we’re not FINISHED on the subject!
+That’s it for today, but we have more to say!
 Come back next week for additional infos on the crafting system!
 (I haven’t told you everything yet 😉 )